thenameisajay/Google-Translate-React-Component/LEARN.md

 // src/components/GoogleTranslator.js

-// src/components/GoogleTranslator.js

-// src/components/GoogleTranslator.js

-// src/components/GoogleTranslator.js

-// src/components/GoogleTranslator.js

-// src/components/GoogleTranslator.js

-// ?Fixed : ?Docs related to massive bug : https://stackoverflow.com/questions/50298201/react-js-google-translate-not-working
-// ?Fixed : The duplication or multiplication of the language bars is as a result of document.body.appendChild(script) being called every time the page loads/renders. const GoogleTranslator = ({ show }) => {
+const GoogleTranslator = ({ show }) => {
     useEffect(() => {
         if (show) {
-            // @ts-expect-error : Types are not available for google translate or not of concern at the moment. if (!window.googleTranslateElementInit) {
+            if (!window.googleTranslateElementInit) {
-                // @ts-expect-error : Types are not available for google translate or not of concern at the moment. window.googleTranslateElementInit = () => {
+                window.googleTranslateElementInit = () => {
-                    // @ts-expect-error : Types are not available for google translate or not of concern at the moment. new window.google.translate.TranslateElement(
+                    new window.google.translate.TranslateElement(
                         {
                             pageLanguage: "en",